Pine Tree - Year 5 2023 - 2024

 Welcome to Pine Tree Class

-I hope you have all had a lovely summer break and are ready for an exciting term ahead.
+I hope you have all had a lovely Easter break and are ready for an exciting term ahead.

 On this page, you will find some useful information about the term ahead and any key messages that you need to be aware of.
 If you scroll to the bottom of the page, you will see our class Twitter feed and instructions for Google Classroom.
 We love to use Twitter to share some of the excellent things going on in class and will use Google Classroom to support learning at home - spellings, homework and useful documents will be uploaded and made available on there.
 If you are on Twitter, please follow @pinetreeclass to see regular updates.